 From Las Vegas, take I-15 north (in the Salt Lake City direction).
 Go about 15 miles and take the US-93 exit.
 Head north on US-93 for about 75 miles until you pass a shallow lake on the left (Lower Pahranagat Lake).
 Watch the milepost markers along the side of the road.
 Look for Milepost LN-32, which is near the Wildlife Refuge headquarters.
 About 2/10 mile after Milepost 32, there is a gated dirt road on the left.
 The gate may be open or closed, but it should not be locked.
 (If you find a locked gate, it is probably not the right one -- There are several other gated roads in this area.)
 Turn here, and reset your odometer. (photo of start of road)

-At 18.7 miles, the main road turns right, with a smaller road going straight.
-Take the straight road.
-This road is graded, but not as often as the main road.
+At 18.7 miles, the main road turns hard right, with a smaller road going straight.
+Keep going straight ahead on the smaller road.
+This road is no longer graded and could be damaged.
 It is likely to be covered with snow or mud in winter and may be impassible then (photo of snowbound road).
 At mile 22.2, you will come to Badger Spring, where there is a cattle trough and the remains of a developed spring.
 Shortly after Badger Spring, the road degenerates and becomes impassible for most vehicles about 1/2 mile beyond the spring.
 Park anywhere that doesn't block the road.
 The "official" trailhead is no longer accessible by car unless you are an extreme 4WD-er, but there is a new unofficial trailhead just below it where most cars park.
 There are comfortable parking spots here for about 4 cars.

 From the saddle, a newly blazed 4WD road goes left up a ridge.
 Extreme drivers who have somehow managed to make it to the official trailhead can keep going to cut a further 1/4 mile off the hike; others can hike.
 Eventually, the drivable road ends, and you must proceed on foot.
-Look for evidence of a trail, which may be marked by rock cairns and should show evidence of previous foot traffic.
-Once you find the trail, it should be easy to follow, proceeding up a rocky slope that turns to scree.
+Look for various trail markers and evidence of previous foot traffic.
+From this point the trail gets steeper and steeper and eventually turns to scree.
 This stretch of the hike can be very strenuous and painful for anyone who is out of shape or dwells at sea level.
 (You are starting from 7000 feet.))

 As you climb the steepest part of the scree slope, watch for a point where the trail bears to the right for an easier route.
 You are only going about 2/3rd up the first slope, then the trail cuts right and the worst of the hike is over.
 You will stay at a fairly steady elevation to the right to a lower saddle, then continue up the next ridge.
 If you lose the trail (which is likely after the second saddle) your goal is to reach the highest point in the area.
 If you follow your nose and just try going up, you shouldn't go wrong, but be careful to note the route by which you came so you can retrace your steps going back.

 Bring binoculars or a telescope to view the base.
 If you expect to take photos of it, you will need a high-power telephoto lens to capture any detail.